theo-llewellyn/IpsHolobiont/README.md

-# Co-introduction of fungal phytopathogens with an insect forest pest demonstrates holobiont invasion across a sea barrier
+# A case of invasive holobionts: co-introduction of the destructive bark beetle Ips typographus and its microbiome brings novel fungal phytopathogens into the United Kingdom
 This repository contains the code associated to the paper:
 <br/>

-Co-introduction of fungal phytopathogens with an insect forest pest demonstrates holobiont invasion across a sea barrier
+A case of invasive holobionts: co-introduction of the destructive bark beetle Ips typographus and its microbiome brings novel fungal phytopathogens into the United Kingdom
 <br/>

 **Authors**: